Was Mother Teresa of Calcutta a leader? And if she was, are there any lessons we would want to learn from her?

 On September 10 1946, travelling by train to Darjeeling, Sister Teresa “received an inspiration”: a message that told her to leave the convent school that she was running and go to live among the poor and help them.
 She started out with no income and had to beg for food and supplies, for a mission nobody believed in.
 In the post-war poverty of 1946.
 By the time of her death in 1997 she had built an organisation that operated 610 missions in 123 countries.

-To achieve that she had to be a pretty tough leader.
+To achieve all that she had to be a pretty tough leader.

-One poem that she wrote seems to summarise her core belief pretty well.
+One poem Mother Teresa wrote seems to summarise her core belief pretty well.

-The language may be different from the language you are used in your field of work, but the sentiment is the same as we discussed on Tuesday, and it is applicable in any field.
+The language might be different from the language you or I would use but the sentiment is the same as we discussed on Tuesday, and it is applicable in any field.

 Mother Teresa’s ‘Anyway’ Poem: